kneissa/proyek-sts-pwl/README.md

      Create an account first via the registration page.

 5. After login, users can access their dashboard or profile page depending on their role.
+   Main features:
+   A. Admin
+      - view registrant data
+      - add new registrant
+   B. Registrant
+      - create account
+      - view about the school information

 ---